jonniek/mpv-nextfile/README.md

 - automatic next file on end of file

 ####keybindings
 You can copy paste below into your input.conf if you want to change the keybindings.
-The last one is script message to set the automatic toggle to true or false.
   `SHIFT+PGUP script-binding previousfile`
   `SHIFT+PGDWN script-binding nextfile`
   `CTRL+N script-binding autonextfiletoggle`

+You can also control the script with script-messages if you'd prefer.
-  `KEY script-message loadnextautomatically [true|false]`
+  `KEY script-message loadnext command value`

+Where command is next, previous or auto.
+Auto will require the value parameter to be true, false or toggle.

 #### My other mpv scripts
 - [collection of scripts](https://github.com/donmaiq/mpv-scripts)